Gianmaria Potenza: Major exhibitions

 The 1980s represent a new stage in his artistic production.
-He realizes the first bronze sculptures and shows artistic maturity with pitto-sculptures, reaching expressive autonomy and an unmistakable language.
+He made his first bronze sculptures and showed artistic maturity with pitto-sculptures, reaching expressive autonomy and an unmistakable language.

 In the early 1990s, Licata defines Potenza as "revolutionary" for having completely reinterpreted the mosaic technique.
 In fact, Potenza makes an entirely individual use of the technique: the arrangement of the tiles is no longer flat but crosswise.
 All this makes the mosaic closer to sculpture rather than to painting.

 Numerous exhibitions in major cities consecrate him among the greats of contemporary Italian art.
 In 1986 he exhibited at the 42nd Venice Biennale the floating sculpture "Ninfea Armonica", a large 7 meters diameter flower placed in front of the "Giardini".
 Real "total work", capable of combining painting, sculpture, scenography and sound, the "Ninfea Armonica" offers the artist a good showcase on the world.

 His fame goes behind the national boundaries.
 In 1995 he exhibited at the Museum of Turkish and Islamic Art in Istanbul.
 In the exhibition "Dialogue between traditions", celebrating the strong link between Istanbul and Venice, Gianmaria Potenza's art represents an important contemporary expression of reinterpretation of Venetian traditions.
 The exhibition also marks the beginning of major international exhibitions, from Hong Kong, Sharjah (United Arab Emirates), New York, Lithuania to Vilnius and Kaunas, and then Russia to Samara, Krasnodar, Rostov, and St. Petersburg.
 In Russia, especially, Potenza's art is extraordinarily appreciated, so that in 2013 the Museum of Contemporary Art of St. Petersburg ERARTA, defining Potenza as "the new Canova", decides to erect the sculpture "World in Cross" as a symbol of the Museum, placing it in front of the main entrance.

-Over the last two decades, other important acknowledgments come from small and large private and public commissions.
-Having now reached an international curriculum and always enthusiastic reviews of press and critic, Potenza receives works for the realization of works of art to be placed in the squares of many Italian cities and in the venues of important public institutions, including the imposing bronze fountain for the square of Cavallino Treporti, Venice (2008) and the bronze sculpture for the Barracks of the Guardia di Finanza, Venice (2011).

-Even the most passionate collectors contribute to bring his works to the world.
-In 2005, thanks to a private donation, the mosaic "Sun" is placed in the Aventura City Hall in Florida, where it is still exposed.
-From 2012, it is also possible to admire a large mosaic in the refectory of the Monastery of Bose (BI), where every year one of the most important international liturgical symposia of sacred art and architecture is held.
+Over the last two decades, other acknowledgments have come from small and large private and public commissions.
+Having reached an international audience and enthusiastic reviews from the press and critics, Potenza has had many works placed in the squares of many Italian cities and in the venues of public institutions, including the bronze fountain for the square of Cavallino Treporti, Venice (2008) and the bronze sculpture for the Barracks of the Guardia di Finanza, Venice (2011).
+In 2005, due to a private donation, the mosaic "Sun" was placed in the Aventura City Hall in Florida, where it is still exposed.
+In 2012, a large mosaic was placed in the refectory of the Monastery of Bose, where every year an important international liturgical symposia of sacred art and architecture is held.